tommasodeangeli97/assignment1_rt2/README.md

 So we can observe that the code written by the professor is, under all points of wiev, better than the code written by me

-At this point i have taken in account the hypotesis Ha, the professor's code is faster than mine for the T-test; and for the Chi-Square test I have taken null hypotesis Ho
+At this point i have taken in account the hypotesis Ha, the professor's code is faster than mine for the T-test; and for the Chi-Square test I have taken null hypotesis Ho, the two codes are indipendent one from the other

 ![image](https://user-images.githubusercontent.com/92479113/170603728-2feea46e-e6f5-42a4-8c01-34d2eb0f451e.png)